PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 outputs were removed.
 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed Conv-output passthrough checkpoint replaces the former 316-line raw `_optimize_transposeconv_output_nhwc_passthrough_chains` implementation with `passes/conv_output_passthrough_layout.py`.
+Its one production position and phase order before the channel-one terminal helper are unchanged, and the dispatcher now receives Session LayoutState.

+Pre-extraction characterization ran the two adjacent helpers sequentially on the five short representatives.
+Each helper was invoked four times per model.
+Only the first general-passthrough invocation was active: YuNet rewrote 10, FastestDet 23, HumanSeg 27, OSNet 63, and SiNet zero chains.
+All 123 active chains were Conv2D or DepthwiseConv2D followed by RELU.
+The distinct channel-one TransposeConv/Squeeze terminal helper returned zero in all 20 invocations and remains a separate raw family.

+The new owner proves a typed private NHWC-to-NCHW Transpose produced by Conv2D, DepthwiseConv2D, or TransposeConv, a strictly linear nonempty chain, and one typed inverse Transpose with an intermediate NHWC output.
+It preserves all seven historical unary operations and all six binary operations without changing operand slots.
+Every tensor, producer, consumer, graph-order, static/dynamic shape, dtype, quantization, public-boundary, and post-output contract is resolved before mutation.

+Rank-four binary constants require matching immutable data and TensorIR metadata plus valid NCHW and NHWC broadcasts.
+Exclusive constants change in place.
+Shared constants receive one deterministic NHWC clone reused by every planned chain slot, while unrelated legacy consumers retain the original.
+Scalar constants remain unchanged.
+The surviving post-adapter output metadata is derived from the converted final chain output rather than blindly permuting possibly stale existing metadata.

+All input/output rewrites, constant changes, metadata, tensor/operator contracts, and adapter removals are immutable plan state and are re-resolved immediately before apply through one differential graph index.
+A current- candidate bound and optional explicit rewrite limit replace the full-map unbounded fixed-point loop.
+LayoutState is synchronized differentially and pruning runs only after success.

+The new focused suite passes with `56 passed in 0.51s`.
+It covers all three producer types, all unary and binary operations, both operand positions, exact SUB/DIV and other binary numerical behavior, dynamic signatures, grouped shared constants, candidate/limit/idempotence behavior, differential index and LayoutState, and twenty unsafe transactional no-op cases.
+The new owner, singleton-gate and three Split-root owners, both binary bridge owners, existing active fixtures, and complete architecture suite pass together with `408 passed, 751 deselected in 44.32s`.
+TensorFlow-import-blocked explicit direct, default direct, and `-cotof` conversion pass sequentially with `3 passed in 3.91s`.

+Sequential conversions from source checkpoint `410b86e6` and the current implementation produced byte-identical float32, float16, correspondence, and both schema files for every active representative: YuNet, FastestDet, HumanSeg, and OSNet.
+The temporary detached worktree and outputs were removed.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.